geleto/cascador-ai/README.md

 -   **The logic is deterministic:** You need to fetch data from a known API endpoint, query a database, or perform a specific data transformation.
 -   **You want to expose utilities:** Provide helper functions (e.g., `formatDate`, `calculateTotal`) to your scripts and templates.

-### LLM `tools`: For Dynamic, Model-Driven Actions
+### `Tools`: For Developer-Defined Functionality
-This is a specific feature of Vercel AI SDK where the *LLM itself decides* which function to call based on the prompt.
-It's a different paradigm from the developer-defined logic in scripts and templates.
+`create.Tools` provides a clean, type-safe way to expose custom functionality to your AI workflows.
+Unlike the old Vercel AI SDK approach where the LLM decides which tools to call, `Tools` gives you full control over when and how functions are executed.

 **Use When:**
--   **The workflow is unpredictable:** You don't know ahead of time which information the user will ask for, so the LLM must decide whether to call a tool like `getWeather` or `findRestaurants`.
+-   **The workflow is unpredictable**: You can't know ahead of time what the user will ask.
+The LLM must infer intent and select the appropriate tool (e.g., `getWeather` vs. `sendEmail`).
--   **You want a conversational agent:** The LLM can chain its own reasoning, calling a tool, getting a result, and using that result to decide its next step, all within a single turn.
+-   **You are building a conversational agent**: The LLM can chain its own reasoning—calling a tool, getting a result, and using that result to decide its next step—all within a single, autonomous turn.

 ## Embedding Integration